 Ofatumumab is a monoclonal antibody that affects the actions of the body's immune system.
 Monoclonal antibodies are made to target and destroy only certain cells in the body.
 This may help to protect healthy cells from damage.

-Ofatumumab is usually given after other medications have been tried without successful treatment of symptoms.
+Ofatumumab is sometimes given after other medications have been tried without success.

-Ofatumumab may also be used for other purposes not listed in this medication guide.
+Ofatumumab may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ofatumumab (Arzerra)?